FuelLabs/fuel-core/fuel-relayer/README.md

 ## Validity, finality and syncronization

-With ethereums The Merge comming in few months we are gaining finality of blocks in ethereum after two epochs, epoch contains 32 slots, slot takes 12s so epoch is around 6,4min and two epocs are 12.8min, so after 13min we are sure that our deposits will not be reverted by some big reorganization.
+With Ethereums The Merge comming in few months we are gaining finality of blocks in ethereum after two epochs, epoch contains 32 slots, slot takes 12s so epoch is around 6,4min and two epocs are 12.8min, so after 13min we are sure that our deposits will not be reverted by some big reorganization.
 So we are okay to say that everything older then ~100blocks are finalized.

 Second finality that we have is related to fuel block atestation timelimit, how long are we going to wait until challenge comes.
 It should be at least longer than ethereum finality.
 Not relavent for first version.